filiptrplan/zharko/README.md

 Hello!
 This is a simple ray tracer written in Rust for my mathematical modelling course.
 It is not meant to be a serious project, I just took the opportunity to combine my course work and my Rust learning journey.

+Most of the project is a Rust rewrite of the book [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley, Trevor David Black and Steve Hollasch.

 ## ✨ Features

 - **Progressive Rendering with Progress Bar:** Renders the image sample by sample, providing visual feedback via a progress bar (using the `indicatif` crate).
 This is useful for long renders.